0x80/isolate-package/README.md

 When you are not using Typescript you can use this setting to specify where the build output files are located.

+## Troubleshooting

+If something is not working the first thing to do is add a `isolate.config.json` file in the package you are trying to isolate, and set `"logLevel"` to `"debug"`.
+This should give you detailed feedback.

+In addition you can trigger the isolate manually with `npx isolate` and possibly use debug the configuration by setting the env variable before running isolate:
+`ISOLATE_CONFIG_LOG_LEVEL=debug npx isolate`

 ## Lockfiles

 I inspected the NPM lockfiles as well as the Yarn v1 and v3 lockfiles and they